node-red/node-red-nodes/social/irc/README.md

     npm install node-red-node-irc

 During install there may be multiple messages about libiconv charset support.
-These report as failure to compile errors - but are warnings and the node will still install (assuming nothing else failed) and you'll be able to use it, just not the character set features.
+These may look like failures... as they report as failure to compile errors - but are warnings and the node will continue to install and, assuming nothing else failed, you'll be able to use it, just without the character set features.
+You may of course manually install the extra dependancies as per the warnings, but they may not be available on all platforms.

 Usage